Choosing an Air Compressor for Home Garage

 Air Compressor Oil

-Depending on usage, compressor oil should be changed once a year.
-Since compressor oil has additives that are not necessarily found in automobile oil or other oils, only use oil that is clearly labeled as such.
-Conversely, the additives that are in other types of oils may damage your air compressor.
+NOTE: Compressor oil has additives that are not found in automobile oil or other oils, so only use products clearly labeled as such.

 Air Hoses and Fittings

 The most common air hose is 3/8" rubber.
 These are fine for a single or two-car garages.
-For painting, a larger 1/2" air hose will give more volume.
-For a larger shop, consider permanently installed rigid air lines.

 Air hoses and tools connect with quick-disconnect couplings.
 These fittings come in many styles, and they connect the female end on the hose to the male end on the tool.
 Use Teflon tape on the male fittings for airtight joints.